larswaechter/schlaumeier/README.md

 At the moment, the agent does not work completely autonomously.
 There's still some interaction of the user required.
 However, this depends on the game and can be changed according to personal preferences.
 Especially ads might interrupt the game flow.
 The Android Debug Bridge (ADB) is being used to trigger touch events and more on your phone.

-Feel free to create a [fork](https://github.com/larswaechter/schlaumeier/fork) and develop a version for your prefered game!
+Feel free to create a [fork](https://github.com/larswaechter/schlaumeier/fork) and develop a version for your preferred game!

 ## 📝 Requirements